 Yet industry is still waiting for the money.
 The proposal, it turned out, conflicted with EU rules about state aid and required approval.
 The haggling over this finished only recently.

 There is, of course, a better way to reduce energy costs for industry and it wouldn’t involve having to grovel to Brussels to get permission.
 Moreover, it would help all industries, not just the ones that are big enough to satisfy the arbitrary definition of an ‘energy-intensive industry’.
 It is to reduce carbon taxes and levies for everyone.

 Desirable though it is to reduce carbon emissions, there is no point in committing Britain to stringent carbon-reduction targets if other countries do not do the same.
 But this hasn’t yet dawned on the government, nor on the main opposition parties.
 Our policies have a minimal effect on global warming but a profound effect on communities such as Port Talbot — not to mention the households of those in fuel poverty.
 Raising fuel bills has a real human cost.
-The ONS recorded 40,000 excess winter deaths in 2014/15, in many of which inadequately-heated homes will have been a factor.
-Yet it seems that was not enough to start a debate about the cost of fuel bills.
+The ONS estimated some 40,000 British pensioners died from the cold in the winter of 2014/15, yet it seems that was not enough to start a debate about the cost of fuel bills.

 If manufacturing simply transfers abroad, that won’t do a thing to reduce global carbon emissions.
 It is pure industrial suicide.
 David Cameron’s government is now considering what it can do to help the steelworks.
 He ought to have thought it all through more carefully before signing up to Ed Miliband’s Climate Change Act.
 The prospects for British factories will improve when we stop blaming the Chinese for being so competitive and realise that the problem lies not in Beijing, but at the Treasury and the Department for Energy and Climate Change.